2021S-usfca-biol-422/aazupalacios-bioinformatics-final-project/README.md

 * 2021-05-02: Run Report.Rmd to process vcf reads
 * 2021-05-03: Run Makefile with 125 reads from the PRJEB43166 bioproject and replace output/Report.pdf
 * 2021-05-04: Run new Report.Rmd to process new vcf reads
+* 2021-05-08: Run Makefile with 150 reads from the PRJEB43166 bioproject (100 from Ibiza and Mallorca, 50 from Madrid) and replace output/Report.pdf
+* 2021-05-08: Run new Report.Rmd to process new vcf reads